 We know from studies that a little stress, sometimes known as eustress, can be a good thing.
 A little stress causes us to be alert, to be ready, to have our “game on.”
 To have absolutely no stress results in you being the equivalent of a puddle of protoplasm on the floor—no energy, no movement, static—not dynamic.
 No matter how tempting it may sound, it’s not really good to have no stress in your life!

-Too much stress, however, clouds our thinking, muddles our memory, causes us to make dumb mistakes—not to mention, it just...
+Too much stress, however, clouds our thinking, muddles our memory, and causes us to make dumb mistakes—not to mention,...

 50% Complete